pnikolaid/pnikolaid.github.io/_pages/about.md

 # News

-From February to May 2024, I'll be a visiting researcher hosted by Prof. [James Gross](https://www.jamesgross.org/) at the [KTH Royal Institute of Technology](https://www.kth.se/en) in Sweden.
+From February to July 2024, I'll be a visiting researcher hosted by Prof. [James Gross](https://www.jamesgross.org/) at the [KTH Royal Institute of Technology](https://www.kth.se/en) in Sweden.